Award-winning writer, editor and journalist with extensive knowledge of writing and editing across print, TV, radio and

 You can view a portfolio of her selected journalism here.

 Katharine is a Paul Hamlyn Foundation Ideas and Pioneers Grantee, 2021-2022.

 Her reporting has appeared in the Guardian, the Economist, the Atlantic, Newsweek, The Times of London, the Telegraph, the New Statesman, the Spectator and other outlets.
 She has worked as a senior editor at the Bureau of Investigative Journalism, Liberty Investigates and Disability Now, and as an associate editor for Newsweek and Prospect magazine.
 She has written for the magazine Private Eye since 2007.

 She has appeared and been interviewed by ABC, BBC (Woman’s Hour, Front Row, Sunday Morning Live, BBC Breakfast, 5 Live, local radio), Channel 4 News, CBC, ITV and Sky.

 She writes books, which are mostly investigative non-fiction.
-She recently launched a new investigative journalism unit at the human rights organisation Liberty, following working as engagement lead at the Bureau of Investigative Journalism, after having been full-time production and digital editor till September 2018.
+She recently launched a new investigative journalism unit at the human rights organisation Liberty, following working as engagement lead at the Bureau of Investigative Journalism.
+She was previously production and digital editor till September 2018.